thepowersgang/rust-lang_rfcs/text/0000-move-trait.md

 * Location and naming of the `Relocate` trait
 * Specifics of by-value behavior
  * Return values have to not move memory location
- * By-value calls would presumably need to use a hidden pointer to avoid relocating the value.